cloudant-labs/graphdb-slate/docs/includes/guides/transactions.md

 }
 ```

-This way, when the user purchases everything in their cart, you can use
-`_uuids` to generate a shared transaction\_id that allows you to
-retrieve them as a group later.
-For that, we might use a view like this:
+These arrays can be used to generate a shared transaction `_id` which allows you to retrieve them as a group later.
+A view for this might look something like the example to the right.

 ```javascript
 {